learn-co-students/nyc04-seng-ft-071320/11-many-to-many/readme.md

 ![](https://i.imgur.com/IXtlVuq.png)
 * A doctor has many patients and a patient has many doctors
-* A doctor has many appointments / appointment belongs to doctor (we already know how to model this)
+* A doctor has many appointments / appointment belongs to doctor (we already know how to model this -> one-to-many relationship)
-* A patient has many appointments / appointment belongs to patient (we already know how to model this)
+* A patient has many appointments / appointment belongs to patient (we already know how to model this -> one-to-many relationship)
 * A doctor has many patients through appointments
 * A patient has many doctors through appointments